Monday, August 4

 Nina Wall-Cote, Lindsay Shea, Joelle Scholl

-During this session, the Bureau of Autism Services (BAS) and Pennsylvania Autism Service, Education, Resources, and Training (ASERT) representatives will share exciting information about key initiatives, including updated Pennsylvania autism census data; the ASERT Collaborative initiatives, including the 2013 launch of the Statewide Resource Center and website; and current information about the Adult Autism Waiver and Adult Community Autism Program (ACAP).
-BAS presenters will also share additional resources and collaborative efforts underway to help individuals with autism improve their quality of life, achieve independence, and become contributing members of their communities.
+Meeting the Needs of Individuals with Autism through Collaboration and Appropriate Supports During this session, the Bureau of Autism Services (BAS) and Pennsylvania Autism Service, Education, Resources, and Training (ASERT) representatives will share exciting information about key initiatives, including updated Pennsylvania autism census data; the ASERT Collaborative initiatives, including the 2013 launch of the Statewide Resource Center and website; and current information about the Adult Autism Waiver and Adult Community Autism Program (ACAP).
+BAS presenters will also share additional resources and collaborative efforts underway to help individuals with autism improve their quality of life, achieve independence, and become contributing members of their communities. |

 44. Teaching Generalized Multiply Controlled Verbal Behavior to Children with Autism